-10.1 University costs identified on the Consultancy Project Form (CPF, See Annexure I) will be recovered before the following income distribution model is applied.

-10.2 The standard income distribution model is based on income per consultancy agreement per financial year.
+- 10.1 University costs identified on the Consultancy Project Form (CPF, See Annexure I) will be recovered before the following income distribution model is applied. - 10.2 The standard income distribution model is based on income per consultancy agreement per financial year.

-SI No Type of Consultancy University/ Department (in percentage) Employee/ Faculty/ Staff (in percentage) 1.
-Consultancy in which resources of University are required 70 30 2 Consultancy in which no resources of University are required 30 70 3 Private Consultancy 30 70
+Sr. No. Type of consultancy University/ Department Employee/ Faculty/Staff Ι Consultancy in which resources of University are required 70 % 30 % II Consultancy in which no resources of University are required 30 % 70 % III Private Consultancy 30 % 70 % the consultancy income (per financial year) generated by their faculty/ staff.

-10.3 Finance Office will facilitate this decision by providing Department with quarterly reports of the consultancy income (per financial year) generated by their faculty/ staff.
+10.3 Finance Office will facilitate this decision by providing Department with quarterly reports of